 San Diego is the perfect spot for this thanks to a variety of bars lining hot spots such as Garnet Street in Pacific Beach and the Gaslamp Quarter in downtown.
 Plus, the weather is always temperate enough that you can have fun showing off those costumes while walking down the street without worrying about having to wear a coat in winter or being overheated in summer.

 San Diego and surfing go hand in hand.
-While not every person who lives in San Diego is a die-hard surfer (some of us...ahem, like myself...have trouble getting up on a board) we all secretly wish we were, and you have to attempt it at least once.
+While not every person who lives in San Diego is a die-hard surfer, they all secretly wish they were, and you have to attempt it at least once.
 Even if you can't get up on the board and catch a wave, you'll have fun falling in the water while trying -- just make sure you go to a beginner surf spot like the area north of the pier in La Jolla.

 Visit the Museums of Balboa Park